PokemonAutomation/ComputerControl/Wiki/Software/DiscordNotifications.md

 **Column: "Description"**

-Enter your own description for this webhook to you can identify them.
+Enter your own description for this webhook so you can identify them.
+This doesn't matter if you only have webhook, but is very useful when you have many of them.

 **Column: "Allow Pings"**